 This article at a glance:

-Poor communication skills lead to lack of trust between your team and prospects/partners/any other important stakeholder outside your company.
+Poor communication skills lead to a lack of trust between your team and prospects/partners/any other important stakeholder outside your company.

 Cultural differences can create big issues because of how you understand phrases in each culture.